-At the University of Athens, Maria teaches the 4th year undergraduate course in Human-Computer Interaction (since 2008), the 2nd year undergraduate core course in Database Design and Use (since 2017), and the graduate courses Interactive Systems (Virtual Reality), Data Visualization, Digital Technologies for Cultural Applications, and ‘Museums and New Technologies’ (since 2004).
+At the University of Athens, Maria teaches the 4th year undergraduate course in Human-Computer Interaction (since 2008), the 2nd year undergraduate core course Design and Use of Database Systems (since 2017), and the graduate courses Interactive Systems (Virtual Reality), Data Visualization, Digital Technologies for Cultural Applications, and ‘Museums and New Technologies’ (since 2004).
 Additionally, she has taught in the past (2013 - 2015) graduate level Web Design and Development, Advanced Web Development with Content Management Systems, and User-Centered Design for the Digital Communication and Social Media Master program at the American College of Greece.

 She has been involved in numerous EU-funded research projects, most notably: BRIDGES H2020 Innovation Action (10/2020-present, as the PI for the UoA), EMOTIVE (2016-2019), the CHESS Project (2011-2014), in which she led the User-Centred Design & Scenarios work and the MAGELLAN Project (2013 – 2016), in which she worked on location-based mobile application evaluation.

-She holds a PhD in Computer Science (with a research focus on Virtual Reality and Human-Computer Interaction) from the University of London (UCL), a Master in Fine Arts (MFA) degree in Electronic Media from the School of Art and Design, University of Illinois at Chicago, a Masters of Science (M.Sc) in Electrical Engineering & Computer Science from the same university, and an undergraduate degree in Applied Informatics from the Athens University of Economics and Business.
+She holds a PhD in Computer Science (with a research focus on Virtual Reality and Human-Computer Interaction) from the University of London (UCL), a Master in Fine Arts (MFA) degree in Electronic Visualization from the School of Art and Design, University of Illinois at Chicago, a Masters of Science (M.Sc) in Electrical Engineering & Computer Science from the same university, and an undergraduate degree in Applied Informatics from the Athens University of Economics and Business.

 She is an active member of a number of professional organizations since the mid ‘90s, such as ACM (Senior Member since 2020, Greek ACM SIGCHI Professional Chapter Chair 2011-2019 and Vice Chair since 2020, Greek ACM-W Chapter Vice Chair since 2018), IEEE, and ICOM.
 Maria is the recipient of the 2013 Tartessos Award for her contribution to Digital Heritage and Virtual Archaeology.